"It's not you, it's me."

 If you're like me when I first started out and simply used Infusionsoft the way it was designed without trying to connect it via APIs or other 3rd-party integrations and you're going to use an off-the-shelf Wordpress theme and moderate hosting and are comfortable doing your own content creation via guerilla research and marketing, then Infusionsoft + Wordpress + WP Engine Hosting is fine.

 That's all I used to build not only a 6-figure business while working from home, I also built a 6-figure recurring revenue business while working from home.

-In much the same way Tiger Woods and I can swap golf bag and he would be me every day of the week and twice on Sunday, a professional can achieve tremendous results in any given situation with any tools at their disposal.
+In much the same way Tiger Woods and I can swap golf bags and he would beat me every day of the week and twice on Sunday, a professional can achieve tremendous results in any given situation with any tools at their disposal.